 “And a mistake repeated more than once is a decision.” -Paulo Coelho

 Decisions, decisions, decisions.
 We make a ton of them every week, many of them trivial.
-However, there is a tiny percentage of decisions that determine the next six months or six years.
-Not all of them are reversible without high costs, which raises the stakes high even further.
-There is every incentive for us in the Product and other responsible roles to refine the process of decision-making continually.
+However, a tiny percentage of decisions determine the next six months or six years.
+Not all of them are reversible without high costs, raising the stakes.
+Every incentive for us in the Product and other responsible roles is to continually refine the decision-making process.

 How important is the decision